ppolle/Test-Sa1/README.md

 You need the following to view the files on your computer.

 ```
-*A computer running on either Windows, MacOS or Ubuntu operating system.
+-A computer running on either Windows, MacOS or Ubuntu operating system.
-*Web Browser
+-Web Browser
-*text  Editor
+-text  Editor
 ```

 ## Built With